connectomicslab/connectomemapper3/docs/index.rst

 The ``Connectome Mapper 3`` pipelines uses a combination of tools from well-known software packages, including FSL_, FreeSurfer_, ANTs_, MRtrix3_, Dipy_ and AFNI_.
-This pipeline was designed to provide the best software implementation for each state of processing, and will be updated as newer and better neuroimaging software become available.
+These pipelines were designed to provide the best software implementation for each state of processing, and will be updated as newer and better neuroimaging software become available.